hgu1uw/UW_BIOEN537/README.md

 The primer Design function is to optimize primer design from a given fasta file.
 Currently, it is working with a single sequence (a single fasta file)

-The Sequence Alignment function is a subprocess of the "wf_tb_amr" workfrom from Nanopore Sequencing.
-It is a workflow for determining the antibiotic resistance of Mycobacterium tuberculosis targeted sequencing samples.
-It handles multiplexed sequencing runs and provides clear reports summarizing the predicted resistance profile of each sample based on genetic variants discovered.
+The Sequence Alignment function is a subprocess of the "wf_tb_amr" workflow from Nanopore Sequencing.
+It is a workflow for determining the antibiotic resistance of Mycobacterium tuberculosis targeted sequencing samples and provides the alignment information to the reference genome.
 ## Prerequisites

 Before installing `nanoSeq`, ensure that you have the following software installed on your system: